GoogleChrome/developer.chrome.com/site/en/blog/embed-content/index.md

 For example, a fenced frame will be created for the winner of the FLEDGE API ad auction.
-The FLEDGE API will provide an [opaque source](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md), a URN scheme which is location-independent, which can render within a fenced frame.
+The FLEDGE API will provide an [opaque source](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md), a location-independent URN scheme, which can render within a fenced frame.
 Opaque sources allow sites to display content on their sites without revealing the ad source URL to the site owner.